ericlin05/cm-tool-sh/README.md

   ```

   This script will update CM server and agent configurations to enable SSL/TLS,
-  restart all CM agents and server processes automatically.
+  restart all CM agents, server and management services processes automatically.

   It assumes that the SSL Certificates are generated from first step.

-  After Cloudera Manager restarted, we need to log into CM and then restart Cloudera Management Services
-  manually, it is on the todo list to have this done automatically, see below in TODO section.

 * Update CDH configurations in Cloudera Manager to enable SSL for each services